 You need Ye Olde Nuclear Silo.
 Originally created in the Cold War or in preparation for World War III, nuclear silos provide everything a proper rebel army needs: It's a miniature military base removed from larger settlements and hidden from most observers in the sky, has all the pipes and cables for the industrial feeling, and those gigantic, slow-moving doors!
 It usually comes conveniently with fully functioning computer equipment since it was already designed to survive armageddon, and it also provides that cozy damp cave atmosphere.
 If you're really lucky, it may even come with a functional missile and warhead.

-Note that this trope extends to cover pretty much any other type of small secret underground military installations.
+Note that this trope extends to cover pretty much any other type of small secret underground military installation.
 If the lair is more expansive, it's an Elaborate Underground Base.
 If it's taken over by civilians, it may become an Underground City.
 The trope does NOT apply to any installation that is still under the control of the military that built it; in such situations, it's just a normal nuclear silo.

-- One of the Hokuto No Ken movies has Ken run into a monastery built over a massive stockpile of nuclear weapons.
+- One of the Fist of the North Star movies has Ken run into a monastery built over a massive stockpile of nuclear weapons.

 - The Morlocks from the X-Men live in tunnels under New York that were originally built as fallout shelters.

 - In Star Trek: First Contact, Zefram Cochrane's warp ship is kept in a nuclear silo.
 This is understandable, as the ship sits atop an intercontinental ballistic missile that's set to launch into space.